Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with free direction

 \begin{lemma} If a five-dimensional parallelohedron $P$ has a free direction then $P$ satisfies the Voronoi conjecture. \end{lemma} \begin{proof} Let $I$ be a segment of a free direction for $P$ so $P+I$ is a parallelohedron.
 The projection of $P$ along $I$ is a four-dimensional parallelohedron that satisfies the Voronoi conjecture according to \cite{Del}.
-Thus, $P+I$ is equivalent to a Voronoi parallelohedron for some lattice due to Theorem \ref{thm:free_voronoi}.
-The results of \cite{DGM-arxiv} imply that every five-dimensional parallelohedron equivalent to a Voronoi polytope in the sense of Definition \ref{def:equiv} satisfies the Voronoi conjecture because for every lattice its Dirichlet-Voronoi cell satisfies a combinatorial condition from \cite{GGM}, so $P+I$ satisfies the Voronoi conjecture.
-Thus $P$ satisfies the Voronoi conjecture due to Theorem \ref{lem:p+i}. \end{proof}
+Thus, $P+I$ is equivalent to a Voronoi parallelohedron for some five-dimensional lattice due to Theorem \ref{thm:free_voronoi}.

+In \cite[Thm.
+1.3]{DGM-5dim}, the author with Dutour Sikiri\'c and Magazinov proved that if a five-dimensional parallelohedron is equivalent in the sense of Definition \ref{def:equiv} to the Voronoi polytope of a five-dimensional lattice, then it satisfies the Voronoi conjecture.
+Therefore, $P+I$ satisfies the Voronoi conjecture.
+Thus $P$ satisfies the Voronoi conjecture due to Lemma \ref{lem:p+i}. \end{proof}